xou/elixlsx/README.md

 Supports:

 - (Unicode-)strings, Numbers, Dates
-- Font formatting (size, bold, italic, underline, strike)
+- Font formatting (size, bold, italic, underline, strike, color)
 - Multiple (named) sheets with custom column widths.

 This library is currently more in a proof-of-concept state;